erickrazr/PC_AWS_FARGATE_Clouformation/README.md

 # PC_AWS_FARGATE_Clouformation

+##This repo provide a manual mockup on how to protect a fargate task on AWS Cloudformation Yaml.

 ### Objective

 This repo has 2 files:
  - Sample_Task.yaml
  - Sample_Protected_Task.yaml

-The idea is to provide a manual mockup on how to protect a fargate task on AWS Cloudformation Yaml.

 ### Parameters used in the Example (Should be customzide to your configuration)